-The discounts can vary depending on the make and model (you will save more if the item is being discontinued) and where you purchase the item.
+The discounts can vary depending on the make and model (see the best brands of snowblowers) and where you purchase the item.
 I have seen savings around 30% off consistently compared to the peak-season pricing.

-First, be sure you even need a snow blower.
+First, be sure you even need a snow blower and whether a snowblower is worth the money or not.
 Here’s the minimum depth of snow you need to use a snow blower.

 And, consider whether or not you will want heated hand grips for your snowblower.
 The cost could be worth the extra comfort and increased time of use.

 Sadly, not all of us can afford to wait until the end of winter to purchase a snowblower.
 Luckily, there are some other times of the year where you may be able to get reduced pricing.
 I have found that you get the best price reductions listed below in stores, rather than online.